dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ---
-title: Configuration options for exercises
+title: Exercise configuration options
-description: "The configuration options supported by TESTed"
+description: "Configuration options for exercises in TESTed"
 ---

-# Configuration options for exercises in TESTed
+# Exercise configuration options

-Apart from the default Dodona options, there are a few TESTed-specific options than can be used.
+In addition to the [general configuration options](../../references/exercise-config) for programming exercises in Dodona, some specific options for TESTed can be used as well.

 ## Test suite

-The only mandatory option is the name of the test suite.
+The default location of a test suite for TESTed is a JSON file `plan.json` in the `evaluation` directory of the exercise.
-For compatibility reasons, this is called `testplan` at the moment.
-This should be in the `evaluation` block:
+The optional `testplan` attribute in the `evaluation` block takes an alternative location as a path name relative to the evaluation directory.

 ```json
 {